razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
- - don't ignore notifications but queue and run them after initialization;
+ - don't ignore notifications/requests on startup but queue and run them after initialization is done;
    - we're using file modifications otherwise made during initialization as we're working with incremental file changes now;
+ - internally-forced timeout for codelens requests (sometimes those seem to take excessive time)?;
+   - or we could limit concurrency level;
  - show "localized" types in diagnostics, i.e. consider using's and don't show full type;
    - we already do that for find references and in other places;
  - handle file rename & deletion notifications;
  - progress support;
- - internally-forced timeout for codelens requests (sometimes those seem to take excessive time)?;
-   - or we could limit concurrency level;
  - intellisense/autocomplete does not always trigger where it should be
  - `textDocument/signatureHelp` support for overload listing/selection
  - properly escape docxml text, e.g. backquote is a special character in markdown;